-It has been usual since the epochal work of Wilson (1979) that RV curves and photometric light curves are analysed simultaneously to obtain a combined solution.
-However, in the present situation we carried out these studies partially independently.
-The main reasons are as follows: while it is generally said that $e \cos \omega$ is very robustly determined by the light curve, this robustness is chiefly due to the timing, and not from any other parts of the light curve.
-On the other hand, for small eccentricities, the light curve itself has little dependence on $e\sin\omega$ , which is better determined by the RV data.
-These facts are especially valid for this present low-eccentricity system, where the out-of-eclipse parts of the light curve are strongly modulated by pulsations, which cannot be disentangled satisfactorily from the possibly anomalous ellipsoidal variations (see Section 5).
-Therefore, we decided to obtain eccentricity (e) and argument of periastron ( $\omega$ ) from the combination of iterative RV and eclipse timing solutions, and then to keep them fixed until the final refine-
+studies partially independently.
+The main reasons are as follows: while it is generally said that $e\cos\omega$ is very robustly determined by the light curve, this robustness is chiefly due to the timing, and not from any other parts of the light curve.
+On the other hand, for small eccentricities, the light curve itself has little dependence on $e \sin \omega$, which is better determined by the radial velocity data.
+These facts are especially valid for this present low-eccentricity system, where the out-of-eclipse parts of the light curve are strongly modulated by pulsations, which cannot be disentangled satisfactorily from the possibly anomalous ellipsoidal variations (see Sect.
+5).
+Therefore, we decided to obtain eccentricity (e) and argument of periastron (ω) from the combination of iterative RV and eclipse timing solutions, and then to keep them fixed until the final refinement of the light curve solution.
+Note that other parameters of the spectroscopic and radial velocity solution (e.g., the spectroscopic mass function, and $v{\rm rot} \sin i{\rm rot}$) were also included in the light curve solution by constraining certain parameters; details of this are given below in Sect.
+5.